quattrobaje3na-png/SC-Contested-Zone-Cloud-Sync-Real-Time-Squad-Timer-Inventory-Dashboard/README.md

 Name it something like "Squad_Ops_DB".

-You do not need to format the columns; the script will handle data entries automatically in Sheet1.
+Ensure your first sheet is named Sheet1.

-2. Install the Squad Script
+2. Get the Latest Sync Script
-Go to the top menu and select Extensions > Apps Script.
+Go to the repository file: google sheets script.txt (or your specific path).

-Delete any code in the editor window and paste the "Squad Backend Script" provided below.
+Click the "Raw" button at the top right of the file view to see the plain text code.

-Click the Save (disk icon) and name the project "Squad_Sync_Engine".
+Press Ctrl+A then Ctrl+C to copy the entire script.

-3. Deploy as a Web App
+3. Install & Deploy
-Click the blue Deploy button at the top right and select New deployment.
+In your Google Sheet, go to Extensions > Apps Script.

-Select type: Web app.
+Delete any existing code and paste the script you copied.

-Description: Squad Sync v10.
+Click Save and name it "Squad_Sync_Engine".

-Execute as: Me (Your email).
+Click Deploy > New deployment.

-Who has access: Anyone (This is crucial so your squadmates' browsers can send data to the sheet).
+Select Web app.

-Click Deploy.
-You will be asked to Authorize Access—click through the prompts (select your account, click "Advanced," and "Go to Squad_Sync_Engine (unsafe)") to allow the script to write to your sheet.
+Set Execute as: "Me" and Who has access: "Anyone".

-4. Link to the Tool
+Note: This must be "Anyone" so your squadmates can send data to your sheet.

-Once deployed, Google will give you a Web App URL (it ends in /exec).
-Copy this URL.
+Click Deploy and authorize the permissions (Click "Advanced" > "Go to Squad_Sync_Engine (unsafe)" if prompted).

-Open the Squad Operations Terminal tool.
+4. Link to the Terminal

-Scroll to the bottom to [ DATABASE_CONFIGURATION ].
+Copy the Web App URL provided by Google (ends in /exec).

-Paste your URL into the box and click [ OVERRIDE_DATABASE ].
+Open the Squad Operations Terminal, scroll to the bottom, and paste your URL into the PRIVATE_GOOGLE_SCRIPT_URL box.

-Your squad is now running on its own private Google Sheet!
+Click [ OVERRIDE_DATABASE ].

 ## LEGAL_DISCLAIMER
 Star Citizen®, Roberts Space Industries®, and Cloud Imperium Games® are registered trademarks of Cloud Imperium Rights LLC.
 All rights reserved.